The Happy Prince (2018 film): Production

 Principal photography on the film began in mid-September 2016 in Bavaria, Germany.
 Filming was also done in France, Belgium and Italy.
 BBC Films and Lionsgate UK were some of the co-producers of the film, with the latter also handling UK distribution.

 Everett's third autobiographical book To the End of the World - Travels with Oscar Wilde (2020) consists in large part of reflections on the preparation and production of this film, recounting many difficulties which occurred.
-During one of the budgetary problems Firth agreed to forego his fee.
+Due to budgetary problems, Firth agreed to forego his fee.